MG1982/GifTastic/README.md

 # GifTastic

-## UWA Full Stack Flex - Week 6 Homework Assignment

-## Reaction GIF Finder - Powered by GIPHY API
+## A Reaction GIF Finder - Powered by GIPHY API

 ## Built With;